 - Proof of satisfactory completion of high school algebra, biology and chemistry with grades no lower than a C. If transcript indicates a numerical grade point average with no grade equivalent, a minimum of 73.33 is required.

-- Two professional references on forms provided by the college.
+- Two professional references, work or education-related.
+(Forms provided by the college).

 It is understood that acceptance is conditional upon submission of satisfactory evidence in the form of the following documents no later than four weeks prior to the beginning of the semester.

-- Submit a report of a current (within 1 year prior to beginning first Nursing course) physical examination, including all required health screening and immunizations (as indicated on the physical examination form).
+- Submit a report of a current (within 1 year prior to beginning first Nursing course) physical examination, including required health screening and all immunizations/titers (as indicated on the physical examination form).

 - Possess and maintain personal health insurance.
 When enrolled in the nursing program, students must notify the Director of any changes with healthcare coverage.